dwinston/personal-site/content/consulting.md

 I reduce lead times for data-driven insights.

-My expertise is in data discovery, integration, and sharing.
-My focus is on amplifying the capacity of researchers to perform data-intensive science.
+My expertise is in data discovery, integration, and dissemination.
+My focus is on
+amplifying the capacity of researchers to perform data-intensive science.

 ## Typical client outcomes